Living in Southampton

 The category of “bicycle theft crime” is the highest-ranking crime category when category crime rate is compared to the national average.
-“Bicycle theft crime” rate is at 166% of national crime rate which puts Southampton on 15, position out of 104 England and Wales’ postcode areas in this crime category.
-“Bicycle theft crime” makes up 2.6% of all crimes committed in the area.
-The total number of “bicycle theft crime” is 1.6k cases and has decreased by 5.5% when compared year-over-year in the period of January 2019-December 2019.
+The total number of “bicycle theft crime” is 1.6k cases, however this has decreased by 5.5% when compared year-over-year during January 2019-December 2019.

 Southampton is famous for its great student life and new facilities, making it a vibrant place to live, with arts, music, entertainment, sports and green areas to relax in.
 It is a coastal town with great park and beautiful areas to visit, alongside excellent social amenities.
 Southampton city has one of the quickest growing economies in the UK and presents more opportunities for those looking to move into or already living in the city.

 Southampton has a very low unemployment rate of 5.5% and the city does offer many areas for you to develop your career.
 The average salary is £35,000 which is below the UK average of £36,600, with human health and social work activities being the industry employing most people in the area.
 Southampton City Council, the University of Southampton and National Health Service are some of the largest employers in the city.